 Remember that all native plants and animals are protected.

 Care should be taken while walking on trails in bush areas near escarpments.

 Snakes are active during the warmer months at Yarra Bend Park.

 How to Get There

 The park can be accessed by car or bus via Studley Park Road and Yarra Boulevard, Kew, or Yarra Bend Road, off Heidelberg Road, Fairfield.
 (Melway ref: 2D).

-There are a range of activities centred around the Studley Park Boathouse but also a decent walk following the Yarra River all the way to Dights Falls (which has now been replaced by a new fishway).
+There are a range of activities centred around the Studley Park Boathouse but also a decent 4km return walk following the Yarra River from Kane's Bridge all the way to Dights Falls (which has now been replaced by a new fishway).
 There are enough interesting elements along the walk to keep the kids involved.